crypto-com/thaler-docs/docs/getting-started/genesis.md

 ### Genesis hash

 Light client allows users to access and interact with the blockchain without having to run a full node.
-To ensure the light client is served by a full node with the correct blockchain data, we can computed the **genesis hash** locally beforehand and check it against the full node that we are connecting to.
+To ensure the light client is served by a full node with the correct blockchain data, we can compute the **genesis hash** locally beforehand and check it against the full node that we are connecting to.

 Specifically, this **genesis hash** is computed by the `compute_genesis_hash` function: where we take `"genesis_time"`,`"app_hash"`, `"consensus_params"`; and `"chain_id"` from the genesis file as inputs and hash it by the _blake3_ hash function.